 Household appliances may come with energy star ratings, but it's not easy to calculate what this means in terms of power bills.
 ACT duo Jonathan Moffatt and Wai Liu designed an easy way for households to work out how much they could save if they swapped out one or more of their appliances for a more energy efficient model.

 The team built up with a calculator that lets users list all of their household appliances and usage patterns to see their energy consumption in dollar terms and then see how much could be shaved off their electricity bill if they purchased more energy efficient ones.

 Gold Cost GovHack participants Team GovLink developed an app designed make it easier for the city's citizens to interact with government agencies and receive important information.

 The app lets users report an issue to their local council such as uncollected rubbish, potholes, or damaged facilities.
-MyCity can automatically determine the user’s current location, a location for the problem can be submitted manually.
+MyCity can automatically determine the user’s current location, or a location for the problem can be submitted manually.

 In an event of an emergency, such as a bushfire, users can send a pre-set SMS to their friends.
 The app picks up on the user’s current location and also sends that to their friends.

 Drawing on open datasets, the app can alert users to current road closures and or local water service outages, or remind users when the local council is collecting rubbish or recycling.

 Visitors (or locals) to a the city can also use it to find out more about current or upcoming events.